ni/instrumentstudio-plugin-labview/docs/G Plug-In Guide.md

 ## Building and Deploying Release Plug-in

 1. Create a NI Package or Installer build specification in LabVIEW.
 Refer this [link](https://www.ni.com/docs/en-US/bundle/labview/page/building-and-distributing-applications.html) for creating build specification.
 2. Add the PPL as the source file
 3. Set the destination directory to `C:\Program Files\National Instruments\InstrumentStudio\Addons\<Plug-inName>`
 4. Build the NI Package or Installer

 ## G Plug-In Components

 ### Plug-in Format for new measurement

-1. The Plug-in consists of LabVIEW library and VIs, controls and a .gplugindata file
+1. The Plug-in consists of LabVIEW library and VIs, controls and a .gplugindata file.

     ![G Plug-In Project](<Images/G Plug-In Guide/G Plug-In Project.png>)

 2. The main VI consists of few controls.

     ![Main VI](<Images/G Plug-In Guide/Main VI.png>)

 3. Other than the controls mentioned above, there is an additional "Session Id" control, which is a U64 control, hidden in the front panel.
 It is necessary for communication with InstrumentStudio.
 The control is hidden since it is not meaningful for the users.
 If the control is not present, InstrumentStudio will fail to load the plug-in.
 4. Block diagram is implemented in the producer-consumer architecture.
 In the image below, the above while loop is responsible for handling events from the InstrumentStudio.
 The loop below is based on the Queue based state machine, in which the measurement logic can be added.

     ![Block Diagram](<Images/G Plug-In Guide/Block Diagram.png>)